Practical Spoofing Attacks against Galileo OSNMA with Time-Synchronization Manipulation

 \subsubsection{Replay Attacks}

-Many researchers have conducted experiments on replay attacks in real environments.
-Note that OSNMA begins testing in 2021, and the work before this mainly focuses on the extension of replay attacks.
-For example, researchers from the KTH Royal Institute of Technology conducted experiments based on two colluding adversaries \cite{replay12}: one for recording authentic GNSS signals which are a mixture of all GNSS signals at the same frequency including GPS, Galileo, etc., and the other for replaying these signals at a different location via networks.
+Many researchers have conducted experiments on replay attacks in real-world environments.
+For example, researchers from the KTH Royal Institute of Technology conducted experiments based on two colluding adversaries \cite{replay12}: one recorded authentic GNSS signals, and the other replayed these signals at a different location via networks.
+Zhang \emph{et al.} proposed a DD attack that estimates the early portion of each Galileo bit or symbol and begins transmitting before reception is complete \cite{DDAttack31}.
+This attack reduces the victim’s computed pseudorange, but symbol errors can corrupt authenticated navigation data and trigger OSNMA verification failures.

-Replaying GNSS signals over long distances requires a large network bandwidth, incurring a non-negligible overhead.
-To mitigate this overhead, the researchers in \cite{distributereplay40} opted for a message-level replay attack, where GNSS messages (decoded from authentic GNSS signals) instead of signals are transmitted via networks.
-GNSS signals are regenerated and replayed at the remote location based on the replayed messages.
-Experimental results show that the message-level replay attack requires a network speed of only 15 KB/s for successful replay.